-2D drawings and handmade sketches made it difficult for interior designers to communicate their designs during client presentations.
-Often clients could not visualize the designs, which resulted in non-approval of projects.
+2D interior design drawings and handmade sketches make it difficult for interior designers to communicate their designs during client presentations.
+Often clients are not able to visualize the designs, resulting in communication gaps, project proposal rejections and rework.

-See how Hitech used 3D BIM to enable a top design firm to secure quick approvals.
+See how Hitech CADD Services used 3D BIM to enable a top design firm to secure quick approvals.

-A leading design firm needed a photorealistic 3D rendering of the interiors with appropriate texture and lighting for a hospitality facility in Los Angeles, USA.
+A leading design firm needed a photorealistic 3D architectural rendering of the interiors of a building in the hospitality sector in Los Angeles, California, with appropriate texture and lighting.
 They wanted to have an exact night view of the nightclub interiors so that they could visualize and communicate the designs to their clients with reflective walls and floors.

 The vivid visuals helped the architectural design firm present its case convincingly to its client, speeding up the approval process.Read Case Study →

 Here is what Hitech CADD Services presented: